Waterproofing Below Grade

 Add grade level drip edges

 Decide where the grade drip edge will be.
 The grade will typically go up and down.
-When possible follow the grade using 6" steps, ie 2 brick grid heights.
+When possible follow the grade using 6" steps.
 Between the drip edge pieces use 4" long EPS that is 1.5" x 1.5" cross section.
-The steps should be 9" from the edge for a full length brick.
-The brick pattern is offset by 4.5".
-So that means with the 3/8" mortar width, the brick depth is 4-1/8".
-You also need to allow for a 1/2" overlap at corners.

-Where the drip edge pieces are directly below the window sill, there will be just a 3/8" gap between the bottom of the window sill and the top of the drip edge piece.
-Fill this with a strip of EPS that is cut to be 3/8" wide.
+Where the drip edge pieces are directly below the window sill, there will be just a small gap between the bottom of the window sill and the top of the drip edge piece.
+Fill this with a strip of EPS.
 Glue it in with EPS liquid glue.

 Paint on more liquid membrane and fold up Polyethylene sheet